-The Spitfire has left the museum to begin an incredible new adventure to be re-born.
+The Spitfire has left the museum to begin an incredible new adventure.
 It will be restored to its former glory and return to the City as the star of a new display.
-The newly restored aircraft will be returned to the museum in 2020, with a grand opening to be scheduled in 2021.
+The aircraft will be returned to the museum in 2020, with a grand opening to be scheduled in 2021.

 Spitfire RW388 was donated to the City of Stoke-on-Trent in 1972.
 This honours Reginald J. Mitchell, the designer of the Spitfire, who was born and educated in north Staffordshire.

 We are working with a range of partners, including Operation Spitfire, to restore RW388 and celebrate the connection between R.J.
 Mitchell and The Potteries.
 Our vision is for RW388 to be the ‘type’ LF Mk.XVIe Spitfire on static display, as it appeared when first put into service with RAF 667 Squadron in August 1945.

 You can find out more information on RJ Mitchell and the Spitfire in the videos and resources below at and by visiting www.spitfireRW388.org.uk.